nick-kanakis/effective-java-in-a-nutshell/README.md

 4) **Consistent**: The result of an equals method should always be the same if the objects is not modified.
 5) **Non-nullity**: x.equals(null) should return false.

-**TIP 1**: There is no way to extend an instantiable class and add a value component while preserving the equals contract
+**SOS:** There is no way to extend an instantiable class and add a value component while preserving the equals contract

 How to correctly overridden equal method: